 The History of Our Inn

 This historic house was turned into a B&B in 1992 by Wil & Scottie Philips, who personally over saw the transition from a home to an inn.
-The Philips ran the inn for a decade before retiring and handing it off to Karen and Ron Watkins.
-Ron spent 30 years in the United States Air Force and although he retired in 2007, is back at work in a consulting position, which has made Karen very happy!
-Once a commander, always a commander.
+The Philips ran the inn for a decade before retiring and handing it off to Karen and Ron Watkins, who spent another 14 years running it as a full service B&B. Now the home is rented as a self catered B&B guest house.
+Guests have full use of the kitchen and all areas of the home.
+Ron spent 30 years in the United States Air Force and although he retired in 2007 he continues to work for the government.
 Karen enjoys cooking and flower arranging, while Ron loves flying, shooting skeet and motorcycle riding.